YaoGroup/DIFFICE_jax/paper.md

  	= \frac{1}{2}\rho g h\left(1 - \frac{\rho}{\rho_w} \right)  n_y
 \end{array} \quad \text{at} \  (x, y) \in {\partial \Omega_c} $$

 where $\partial \Omega_c$ indicates the set of points at the calving front of the ice shelf, and $(n_x, n_y)$ is the unit normal vector towards outwards to the calving front.
 Both of the equations and boundary conditions needs to be involved in the PINN training for inferring isotropic ice viscosity.
-Thus, the cost function of the PINN training is expressed by
+Thus, the loss function of the PINN training is expressed by

 $$\mathcal{L} = \mathcal{L}_d + \mathcal{L}_e$$